gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 Firefox Devtools was no different from Firefox itself.
 The Devtools panels are written in `XUL`, an HTML-like syntax language, and use several Firefox internal API called `XPCOM` or `Chrome privileged API`(Nothing related to Chrome Browser) to make the browser works.

 In last year(2016), Firefox Devtools team's main goal is to convert the code base from XUL to pure HTML.
 The second goal is convert each tool with React/Redux structure for maintenance.
 Debugger, Inspector, Web Console are the first batch in the conversion progress.
 [Debugger.html](https://hacks.mozilla.org/2016/09/introducing-debugger-html/) is the very first attempt from Firefox Devtools team to embrace the modern web developers' toolset.
-Now new Debugger and Web Console are now available in Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/)
+Now new Debugger and Web Console are available in Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/)

 [Debugger.html](https://github.com/devtools-html/debugger.html), [Perf.html]()(Performance) has their standalone repository hosted on Github.
-The developer could use `git clone` to get the repository, and then do `yarn install`, `yarn start`(similar to npm command) to debug the debugger.html/perf.html with any browser's devtools!
+A developer could use `git clone` to get the repository, and then do `yarn install`, `yarn start`(similar to npm command) to debug the debugger.html/perf.html with any browser's devtools!

 {% mermaid %}
 graph LR